 Great Parks has two universally accessible playgrounds: Francis RecreAcres and Winton Woods – Harper Meadows.
 Both boast wide wheelchair-accessible ramps, sensory friendly equipment and rubber safety mats beneath the equipment.

 We live in Montgomery and frequent this playground year round (this park has an epic sledding hill!).
-Montgomery Park also features a handicapped accessible playground for kids ages 2-12, including brand-new tandem swings for babies and kids!
+Montgomery Park also features a handicapped accessible playground for kids ages 2-12, including new tandem swings for babies and kids!

 Dubbed “Everybody’s Treehouse,” Mt.
 Airy Treehouse is as charming, unique and accessible as the Queen City herself, and is worth a visit with your family.
 It’s 14 feet tall and connected to 12 trees within the forest.
 It has whimsical, fairy-tale features, such as a winding (and wheel-chair accessible) ramp, a swirly, shingled roof, and windows with crooked branches as windowpanes.
 The views from the treehouse are breathtaking.
-There’s also an amazing playground just across the street that kids of all ages will love!
+There’s also an amazing playground just across the street that kids of all ages will love.

 Every Child’s Playground was created by hundreds of volunteers as part of a 1,000 Hands Project.
 The playground is in the shape of an old fashioned riverboat.
 There are slides, swings, a music area and a special play village that allows not only physically disabled children to play, but includes children with cognitive disabilities as well.
-Read the description of a local parent.